Dejan Jakovic: Serbian White Eagles

 Jakovic returned to the Canadian Soccer League for the 2022 season to sign with the Serbian White Eagles.
 He made his debut on June 26, 2022, against the Toronto Falcons.
 He helped the Serbs in securing the regular-season title including a playoff berth.
 In the second round of the postseason Jakovic served as the team captain where the Serbs were eliminated from the competition after a defeat to FC Continentals.

 International career

 Jakovic made his debut for the senior Canadian men's soccer team on 30 January 2008 against Martinique.
 Later in 2008, he earned five caps for the Canada U-23 squad in the 2008 CONCACAF Men's Pre-Olympic Tournament, during which Canada finished third, one place out of qualification.
 Jakovic was also chosen in the 23-man roster for the 2009 CONCACAF Gold Cup; Canada won Group A with 7 points before being knocked out by Honduras in the quarter-finals.

 Jakovic was selected for the 2011 CONCACAF Gold Cup, however sustained a hamstring injury a week prior to the group stage in a friendly at BMO Field against Ecuador the match ended 2–2.
 David Edgar was selected on 6 June to replace Jakovic in the 23-man squad for the CONCACAF tournament.

+Managerial career

+In 2023, he became involved with Toronto FC and became an assistant coach for the club's academy program.
+Currently, Jakovic is the U-16 Academy Head Coach.